-- Policies to assign dosimeters to workers - Policies to exchange dosimeters - Policies to record notional dose (i.e., some identified value for lower dosed workers often based on a small fraction of the regulatory limit) - Policies to estimate dose for missing or damaged dosimeters - Policies to replace destroyed or missing records - Policies to evaluate and record dose for incidents - Policies to obtain and record occupational dose to workers for other employer exposure
+Policies to assign dosimeters to workers (Parker 1955).

+- Policies to exchange dosimeters. - Policies to record the measured dose and not using a notional dose (i.e., some identified value for lower dosed workers often based on a small fraction of the regulatory limit). - Policies to estimate dose for missing or damaged dosimeters. - Policies to replace destroyed or missing records. - Policies to evaluate and record dose for incidents. - Policies to obtain and record occupational dose to workers for other employer exposure.

-Hanford policies appear to have been in place for all of these parameters.
+Hanford policies appear to have been in place for all of these parameters (Parker 1948).
 Routine Hanford practices appear to have required assigning dosimeters to all workers who entered a controlled radiation area (Hart 1967).
 Dosimeters were exchanged on a routine schedule.
-All dosimeters were processed, and the measured results were recorded and used to estimate dose.
+All dosimeters were processed and the measured results were recorded and used to estimate dose.
 There appears to be no use of recorded notional doses, although there are issues of "missed" recorded dose for low-dosed dosimeters (see section on "missed dose") as well as recorded doses for individual dosimeters at levels less than the statistical Minimum Detection Level (MDL).